Looking to post-process your photos? Wondering if you should choose Lightroom or Photoshop?

 Choosing between Lightroom and Photoshop is a common quandary for beginners.
 Both of these are extremely popular and have their rightful place in post-production and post-processing.
 Let us explore the differences between the two, and analytically come to a conclusion about which one might be ideal for you!
+If you’re wondering who comes on top in Lightroom vs Photoshop, this is the right article for you!

 What is Lightroom